mrAlishah/clean-boilerplate/README.md

 ### rules
-Errors log must handle in service
+Errors log must handle in service<br>
-Errors response must handle controller
+Errors response must handle controller<br>
-Never pass router framework instances like gin.Content to services and repositories Its so important that order be like Controller -> Service -> Repository
+Never pass router framework instances like gin.Content to services and repositories<br>
+Its so important that order be like Controller -> Service -> Repository<br>
+controller => router framework stuff like validation , response<br>